jhanvey/Donor-Household-Model/README.md

 - All other scripts were written by **Jesse Hanvey**.

 ## Implementation Notes
-- All created tables use descriptive names (no `AN_` prefix and no `_MV` suffix) and are assumed to live in the `dw` schema in this redacted version.
+- All created tables use descriptive names and are assumed to live in the `dw` schema in this redacted version.
 - All source/operational tables are assumed to live in a generic `src` schema.
 - Filters referencing the original organization name were normalized to `'ORG'` to avoid exposing institutional identifiers.
 - The lifecycle status logic (`LIFECYCLE_STATUS.sql`) is intentionally repetitive to reflect its original implementation in plain SQL (for compatibility with Power BI).
-It could be refactored in PL/SQL to reduce repetition via loops, but is retained here to closely match the original design and behavior.
+It could be refactored in PL/SQL to reduce repetition via loops.

 ## Files
 - `PERSON_SUMMARY.sql` — Person-level rollup used to generate household IDs and enrich constituent attributes.